Masoud Pezeshkian: Foreign policy

 Pezeshkian has supported restarting discussions with the United States over the nuclear program of Iran, vowing to revive the agreement Iran reached with the U.S. and other world powers in 2015, in exchange for lifting the international sanctions against it.
 He has supported building amicable relationships with all countries except for Israel, stating that Iran would keep supporting the "Axis of Resistance" against it.
 After taking office as president, he stated that Iran would continue to support the Palestinians in the Israeli–Palestinian conflict.
 Pezeshkian accused Israel of committing genocide against Palestinians in the Gaza Strip.
 Pezeshkian also defended the Iranian missile program, stating that it was necessary for the country's defense from Israel, and demanded that the latter be disarmed first for negotiations with the United States and its allies over the issue.

+On 17 January 2025, Pezeshkian and Russian President Vladimir Putin signed the Comprehensive Strategic Partnership Treaty in Moscow, officially entering into force on 2 October 2025.

+Following Pezeshkian's victory in the 2024 presidential election, Saudi Arabia's King Salman and Crown Prince Mohammed bin Salman (MBS) sent congratulatory messages.
+According to the Saudi Press Agency (SPA), the Crown Prince emphasized his "keenness on developing and deepening relations" and expressed a desire to serve the "mutual interests" of both countries.
+Pezeshkian and Crown Prince Mohammed significantly strengthened diplomatic ties, reaching what MBS described as a "historic turning point."
+In late January 2026, Pezeshkian and MBS held a critical phone call to discuss regional stability following the arrival of a U.S. aircraft carrier in the region.
+MBS emphasized that Saudi Arabia would not allow its territory or airspace to be used for military actions against Iran.

 Ethnic views and women affairs

 Pezeshkian emphasizes the rights of ethnic groups such as Azeris, Kurds, and Baluchis and states that the rights of these groups should be protected.
 He supports the implementation of Article 15 of the Iranian Constitution for all ethnicities.
 This principle says: "The official and common language and script of the people of Iran is Persian.
 Documents, correspondence, official texts and textbooks must be in this language and script, but the use of local and ethnic languages in the press and mass media and the teaching of their literature in schools is free, along with the Persian language."
 He argues that the implementation of this principle mitigates separatist and dissident motivations.
 Pezeshkian also supports teaching of the Azerbaijani language in Iranian schools.

 Pezeshkian significantly increased the number of women and people from diverse ethnic and religious backgrounds in his government, as he had promised during the election campaign.
 He appointed two women as Vice Presidents, one woman as a minister, and another woman as the government's spokesperson.
 Additionally, he appointed a Sunni politician as Vice President of Rural Development, the first ever Sunni governor of state, and several vice ministers.
 Numerous women have been appointed as state and city governors across the country.